OpenDSA/OpenDSA/RST/en/Development/LambdaCalculus.rst

 Lambda Calculus [Draft]
 ===================================

-For some practice in differentiating free and bound variables, try the following two exercises:
+Before seeing how lambda calculus expressions are evaluating, we need to be sure that you can identify free and bound variable.
+For some practice, try the following two exercises:

 .. avembed:: Exercises/Development/LambdaCalcFree.html ka